MahdiAnvarii/MachineLearning-Homeworks/README.md

 # MachineLearning-Turorial
- Homeworks of Machine Learning, Semester 6
+ Homeworks of Machine Learning
+ Semester 6
  Department of Biotechnology
  University of Tehran